ordina-jworks/ordina-jworks.github.io/_posts/2017-01-12-Node-with-TypeScript.md

 Values can be retrieved, added, updated and deleted from the caches.
 Caches can be retrieved, added and deleted at runtime.

-## Handling HTTP requests: The IntervalWorker
+## Handling asynchronous tasks: The IntervalWorker
 The IntervalWorker as its name suggest performs task at a certain interval.
 It is also used for other asynchronous tasks, such as connecting to an Arduino and running Arduino/Raspberry pi Johhny-Five scenarios.
 The IntervalWorker is handy when you need for example to update the content of a cache every so often.